-10 Students may be suspended from Great Lakes Academy network privileges for improper use of information technology devices for one semester (for first violation) or up to one year (for second or subsequent violation), in addition to any other interventions and consequences listed.
+&lt;sup>10 It is not an act of misconduct to defend oneself as provided by the law.
+Students may be suspended from Great Lakes Academy network privileges for improper use of the Great Lakes Academy network for up to one year, in addition to any other interventions and consequences listed.

-11 Second or repeated violations of Behavior 5-12 may result in a request for an expulsion hearing and must be submitted as Behavior 6-10.
+&lt;sup>12 Second or repeated violations of Behavior 5-12 may result in a request for an expulsion hearing and must be submitted as Behavior 5-9.